commercialhaskell/stackage/CURATORS.md

 Note LTS builds without NOPLAN will use the last Hackage data.
 You may need to `run-nightly.sh` to get a newer package, but this should be less common for lts.

-~~If you need to make further modifications beyond what `constraints.yaml` allows, you can directly edit the `snapshot-incomplete.yaml` file.
-Then, instead of `NOPLAN=1 build.sh`, you need to use `NOPLAN=2 build.sh`.
-Note that from this point on, further changes to `constraints.yaml` will not impact the build plan.~~

 ### Timing